jerrykuch/syllabi/README.md

 the above, as well as other entirely different topics not currently shown here.

-I will occasionally do courses or trainings, on demand, for individuals, companies or institutions.
+I occasionally do courses or trainings, on demand, for individuals, companies or institutions.
 Feel free to contact me if you have such a need.